 Ruth Bader Ginsburg, Jurisdiction, Civil Procedure, Textualism, Statutory Interpretation, Supreme Court, Pragmatism, Federal Courts

 Wolff, Tobias Barrington, "Ruth Bader Ginsburg and Sensible Pragmatism in Federal Jurisdictional Policy" (2010).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2706.